theborderland/membership/docs/running_locally.md

 python borderland_tool -t localhost:8000/token -s localhost:8000 -o ORGANISATION -e EVENT lottery -q QUOTA -f registrations.csv fetch
 ```

+If there is no local registration CSV file, one will be created from the existing registrations in pretix.
+Otherwise, an existing CSV file is augmented by new entries since last run.

 TODO: specify where the token should come from, and where to find the name of Organization and Event

-TODO: Specify about where the registered users are stored

 - Run the lottery and send purchase vouchers to the event to the winners